SimonaPacheliyska/JavaSE/README.md

-Theses projects are part of the Java Course in Faculty of Mathematics and Informatics in Sofia University
+These projects are part of the Java Course in Faculty of Mathematics and Informatics in Sofia University